 Geralyn Giovannetti is professor of oboe at Brigham Young University and a member of the Orpheus Winds.
-She is also the Associate Director (Undergraduate Studies) of the School of Music.
-She graduated from the University of Western Ontario in her native Canada and has a Doctor of Musical Arts Degree from the University of Michigan.
-As a member of the award winning Canadian ensemble, Essex Winds, she has performed and studied at the Banff School of Fine Arts and the Norfolk Chamber Music Festival.
-This ensemble has performed in Europe, the United States, and throughout Canada.
+She graduated from the University of Western Ontario in her native Canada and has a Doctor of Musical Arts degree from the University of Michigan.
+As a member of the award winning Canadian ensemble, Essex Winds, she has performed and studied at the Banff School of Fine Arts and the Norfolk Chamber Music Festival, in addition to performing in Europe, the United States, and throughout Canada.
 The Essex Winds have recorded frequently for the Canadian Broadcasting Corporation and were selected by the Canadian Music Center to record the compact disc “Quintette.”
 This CD was nominated for a 1997 Juno Award.
 The Essex Winds have also released two recordings of classical and twentieth century works.
 Dr. Giovannetti has taught at the Universities of Western Ontario, Windsor, and Michigan.
 She has performed with the orchestras of London (Canada), Kitchener, Calgary, and Utah, as well as the Canadian Chamber Orchestra.
 She was Principal Oboe of the Windsor Symphony Orchestra from 1983-1990.

 Jaren Hinckley is the clarinet professor at Brigham Young University in Provo, Utah.
-He received a Doctor of Music Degree from The Florida State University, Tallahassee, Florida, where he studied with Frank Kowalsky.
-He holds a Masters Degree in Clarinet Performance from Indiana University, Bloomington, Indiana where he studied with James Campbell and Howard Klug; and a Bachelor of Music Degree from the University of Utah, where he studied with Christie Lundquist.
+He received a Doctor of Music degree from Florida State University, Tallahassee, Florida, where he studied with Frank Kowalsky.
+He holds a master’s degree in clarinet performance from Indiana University, Bloomington, Indiana where he studied with James Campbell and Howard Klug, and a Bachelor of Music degree from the University of Utah, where he studied with Christie Lundquist.
 Other teachers include David M. Randall, John Fullam, and Sonia DeFord.
 Included in his solo work are performances with the Utah Symphony, the Canyonlands New Music Ensemble, and the Manhattan School of Music Philharmonia.
-He has recorded two CD’s with the Canyonlands New Music Ensemble and the Utah Composers Ensemble—chamber groups dedicated to the advancement of new music.
+He has recorded two CDs with the Canyonlands New Music Ensemble and the Utah Composers Ensemble—chamber groups dedicated to the advancement of new music.
 Through his involvement with these groups and others, he has performed the world-premieres of many solo and chamber works.
 He has created a new approach to music pedagogy based on the acting techniques of Constantin Stanislavski.
-He is married to Dr. Jane Hinckley of the BYU College of Humanities and they have two beautiful children.
+He is married to Dr. Jane Hinckley of the BYU College of Humanities, and they have two beautiful children.

 Bizet—Jeux d’enfants Op.
 22, Mvt.
 1